-The access criteria for holding a TIPS AS technical account (TIPS ASTA) are set out in the TARGET Guideline (Annex I, Part I, Article 4).
+The access criteria for holding a euro TIPS AS technical account (TIPS ASTA) are set out in the TARGET Guideline (Annex I, Part I, Article 4).
+The access criteria for non-euro currencies are defined under the relevant non-euro legal framework.